a-g10d3k/key-mingle/README.md

 - You can view all of your mapped keys by pressing "d" in the main menu.

 ## License
-key-mingle is licensed under the MIT License - see the LICENSE file for details.
+key-mingle is licensed under the MIT License - see the LICENSE.md file for details.